0xBitBuster/0xBitBuster/README.md

 I’m a software dev from Germany who also writes tech books.

-✍️ I like breaking down tech topics in a way people actually understand \n 💻 I build secure desktop and web apps \n
+✍️ I like breaking down tech topics in a way people actually understand <br/>
+💻 I build secure desktop and web apps <br/>
-🧹 Also busy cleaning up “vibe” code :) \n
+🧹 Also busy cleaning up “vibe” code :) <br/>
 ---

 ### 🛠 &nbsp;Programming Languages and Tools